 However, investing in real estate securities (including securities listed by real estate investment trusts (REITs) which are listed closed-ended investment vehicles that invest in, manage and/or own real estate, and whose revenue primarily consists of income derived from its real estate investment(s)) is not equivalent to investing directly in real estate and the performance of real estate securities may be more heavily dependent on the general performance of stock markets than the general performance of the real estate sector.
 Historically there had been an inverse relationship between interest rates and property values.
 Rising interest rates can decrease the value of the properties in which a real estate company/REIT invests and can also increase related borrowing costs.
 Either of these events can decrease the value of an investment in real estate by real estate companies/REITs which could negatively impact the value of those real estate securities.
-In addition, during periods of market volatility caused by economic, regulatory and political events affecting the liquidity of the real estate market, REIT's shares may be impacted and could lead to their shares trading at a significant discount to the REIT's NAV, possibly lasting for quite some time.
+In addition, during periods of market volatility caused by economic, regulatory and political events affecting the liquidity of the real estate market, REIT's NAV, possibly lasting for quite some time.